kentcdodds/old-kentcdodds.com/content/blog/aha-testing/index.md

 ```

 > Note: I would consider this pre-mature abstraction if you've only got two or
-> three tests in the file that are using it and those tests are short.
+> three tests in the file that is using it and those tests are short.
 But if
 > you've got some nuance you're testing (like error states for example), then
 > this kind of abstraction is great.